 HOW DOES IT WORK?

-30 participants, 10 from each – Albania, Bosnia and Herzegovina and Serbia will be selected to participate in this project.
-Participants will be divided into teams of three, one participant from Albania, one from Bosnia and Herzegovina and one from Serbia.
+There will be selected 30 participants, 10 from each contracting party – Albania, Bosnia and Herzegovina, and Serbia.
+Then, they will be divided into teams of three, one participant coming from Albania, one from Bosnia and Herzegovina and one from Serbia.
 These international tailor-made teams will be supported in designing pilot initiatives by mentors and project infrastructure.

-This way, they will be also working on pilot projects of regional cultural cooperation as they will produce the concrete results of work of regional teams (art work, media, texts, photography, theatre plays etc.), developed in cooperation with mentors.
-Participants will all meet at three seminars that will be organized in Albania, Bosnia and Herzegovina and Serbia and between these events, they will cooperate with each other and with their mentors by Skype meetings and via Facebook group.
+Together, they will collaborate in teams to produce concrete results of their pilot projects of regional cultural cooperation (artwork, media, texts, photography, theater plays, etc.), developed in cooperation with mentors.
+Participants will all gather at three seminars that will be organized in Albania, Bosnia and Herzegovina, and Serbia.
+Between these events, they will cooperate with each other and with their mentors by online meetings and via a Facebook group.

-We will organize three main events – seminars in:
+The three main events – seminars will take place:

-The first seminar in Belgrade (Kick off) is important for participants to get to know each other, form teams of three and discuss their future project as well as to be connected with their mentors and learn more about the history of regional cooperation in the region of Western Balkans.
-The second seminar in Tirana will be a chance for participants to present their team projects and the way they developed it, in order to get feedback from other participants and mentors; And the seminar in Mostar will be the moment of the presentation of all the results of the projects of all teams.
+The first seminar in Belgrade (Kick off) is important for participants as it will be the first occasion to meet live and to get to know each other.
+It is envisaged to form teams of three and discuss their future project as well as to be connected with their mentors and learn more about the history of regional cooperation in the region of Western Balkans.
+The second seminar in Tirana will be a chance for participants to present their team projects and the way they developed them, in order to get feedback from other participants and mentors.
+The final seminar in Mostar will be the moment of the presentation of all the results of the projects of all teams.

 WHAT DO WE OFFER?

-– Participation in 3 group meetings, in Serbia, Albania and Bosnia and Herzegovina, that include workshops with experienced trainers, visiting cultural spaces that have an important role in regional cooperation initiatives or projects, and peer-to-peer learning sessions (participation in all three seminars is obligatory for all participants)
+– Participation in 3 group meetings, in Albania, Bosnia and Herzegovina, and Serbia including workshops with experienced trainers, visiting cultural spaces that have an important role in regional cooperation initiatives or projects, and peer-to-peer learning sessions (participation in all three seminars is obligatory for all participants)

 – Support of mentors and expert-facilitated mentoring of collaboration projects from inception to completion (via Skype and e-mail during the period March – July) and relevant literature.